Can this marriage be saved?

 They are hard-working, sober, and not given to being imaginative.
-Both completely normal in the dentistry department.
-Mrs. Mouse gives birth to her first litter, paints the nursery, picks out nicely rhyming names, and … but what's this?
-Two of the nine micekins have what can only be described as … fangs.
+Both have the same kind of teeth that all their mouse friends in the wild have.
+Mrs. Mouse gives birth to her first litter, paints the nursery, picks out nicely rhyming names, and ... but what's this?
+Two of the nine micekins have what can only be described as ... fangs.
 Mr. Mouse peers suspiciously at Mrs. Mouse.
 Mrs. Mouse murmurs weakly that it must be from Mr. Mouse's side of the family.
 Mr. Mouse is thinking more likely from the milkman.
 Accusations fly.
 Fur flies.
 Baby mice wail.
 Another broken marriage, derailed by a lack of basic genetic understanding.

 What went wrong?
 How could two fangless mice end up with vampire babies?

 And how often does that happen?
 Let's go back to the coin analogy.
-Each genotype is like a coin with 2 sides, so when Mr. and Mrs. Mouse get together to make a baby, its like flipping one coin for each of their genotypes.
-Mr. Mouse's coin might come up normal or vampire.
-Mrs. Mouse's coin might come up normal or vampire.
-If one or either or both are normal, so is the kid.
-But if both come up vampire, then that kid is … vampiric.
+Each genotype is like a coin with 2 sides, so when Mr. and Mrs. Mouse get together to make a baby, it's like flipping one coin for each of their genotypes.
+Mr. Mouse's coin might come up wild-type or vampire.
+Mrs. Mouse's coin might come up wild-type or vampire.
+If one or either or both are wild-type, so is the kid.
+But if both come up vampire, then that kid is ... vampiric.

 Copyright University of Maryland, 2007